ads04r/imouto-location-manager/README.md

 * `file` refers, obviously, to the file containing the GPS data you would like to import.
-This can be a GPX file, a simple CSV file of format timestamp-latitude-longidude, or a FIT file, most commonly created by Garmin hardware.
+This can be a GPX file, a simple CSV file of format timestamp-latitude-longitude, or a FIT file, most commonly created by Garmin hardware.
 * `source` is a string stored alongside each location reading in the file that serves as an indicator as to how the data was measured.
 Despite